vineetnandan/TaskPlanner/README.md

 # TaskPlanner
 A simple Task Planner which allows us to add and edit task and also displays an analog clock.
-It uses JavaScript, jQuery, and svg.
+It uses JavaScript, jQuery,bootstrap and svg.